About Caroline

 Born in Florida with a scuba regulator in her mouth and a fishing rod in her hand, she prides herself on her sea creature identification skills.
 After graduating from Harvard with a degree in Economics, Computer Science, and Mandarin Chinese, she worked in private equity in Hong Kong and then in operations at LinkedIn in San Francisco.

 Now, Caroline lives in San Diego with her partner, an overgrown veggie garden, and the dream of backyard chickens.
-When she's not writing, she can be found in the water, chasing fish with a spear or training for triathlons.
+When she's not writing, she can be found in the water, chasing fish with a spear, or training for triathlons.

-MY LIFE STORY
+THE LONGER LIFE STORY

-2020 Summer - Current
+2020 - Current

-2017 Fall - 2020 Summer
+2017 - 2020

 Hot off the heels of finance, I did what any person who moves to San Francisco does—I started working in tech.
 Enter stage left: Linkedin.
 For three years, I ran a massive cross-functional migration project that highlighted my ability to tell people 'no' without them hating me.
 Tip: smiles, empathy, & phone > email.